mwmckenzie/algorithmidi/README.md

 [Generation 1](https://www.bandlab.com/lt_commando/generating-bach-toccata-and-fugue-1-a2bcb7b8?revId=ab1e56c6-ba42-ee11-b8f0-000d3a41ec20)

-When fed a piano rendition of the fugue the generator produces another unique variation of the fugue.
+When fed a piano rendition of the fugue the generator produces another unique variation that is able to fractally loop infinitely (Playback truncated for the web).

 [Generation 2 (Piano)](https://www.bandlab.com/post/5edc6352-d15d-ee11-9937-000d3a41ec2a)